What to expect?

 You don’t need to dress up or wear a suit, although you can if you like and that’s what’s comfortable for you.
 Most people wear fairly casual clothes; you’ll see a variety from smart clothes to tracky bottoms.
 The important thing is to be comfortable.
 Those leading the services usually don’t wear any distinctive clothes and we are relaxed and informal.

 Can I bring my children?

 Yes, children are always welcome, especially at the 10.45 am service where there is a creche and children’s groups for them to go to if they’d like to.

 Where should I park?

-There is a car park at church but it’s quite small so if you’re fairly mobile then it’s easy just to park on the street (bay just beyond Livingstone Road - no restrictions on Sunday) or at the pay-and-display car park just down the street; there is parking adjacent to our old church building on Palatine Road.
+There is a car park at church but it’s very small so if you’re fairly mobile then it’s possible to park on the street (bay just beyond Livingstone Road - no restrictions on Sunday) or at the pay-and-display car park just up the street; there is parking adjacent to our old church building on Palatine Road.
 As with parking anywhere, we advise that you don’t leave valuables on display and that you always lock and alarm your car.